 The Southern Hemisphere (SH) is dominated by oceans, and has far less land surface area than the Northern Hemisphere.
 The Antarctic continent, though surrounded by ice and covered in snow, is large and remote enough that data records of changes in its ice sheet are not comprehensive.
 Satellite-derived snow cover products have relatively large uncertainties in part because much of the SH snow cover outside of Antarctica occurs in alpine areas, which creates challenges for remote sensing.
 Surface temperature, sea ice area, glacial mass balance, and Antarctic Ice Sheet mass balance are decisive indicators of change to Southern Hemisphere’s climate system.
 Recent changes in these variables are shown below.

 Fig. 2.
-Changes in the SH or Antarctic from 1970-2017.
+Changes in the SH or Antarctic from 1970-2018, except where noted.
 From the top down: surface temperature, February (summer) sea ice area, glacial mass balance, and Antarctic ice sheet mass anomalies.
 Grey lines are the 5-year running mean except for Antarctic ice mass, which shows the annual averages.
 See below for data sources.
 Hover the cursor over any of the plots for a larger version.
 Click on the plot for a full-size version of the stacked plot in a new browser tab.

 Active layer thickness (ALT), or thaw depth, refers to the depth of the top layer of soil or rock that thaws during the Arctic summer before freezing again in the fall.
 Changes in temperature near the surface affect ALT, meaning that changes in ALT indicate a changing permafrost state for a given region.
 The depth of the ALT can range from a few meters in warmer, ice-rich environments to 20 m or greater in bedrock and the coldest permafrost regions.
 To best observe long-term change in the Arctic, continuous year-round ground temperature measurements within the upper 15 m can be analyzed.
 Active layer thicknesses are typically measured by mechanical probing at regular intervals, thaw-tube measurements, or inferring thaw depth based on ground temperature measurements.